Sanglorian/orcus/Orcus Rulebook - current.md

 ### Stunned

-- You are incapacitated (see the condition), can’t move, and can speak only falteringly.
+- You can’t move and can speak only falteringly.
 - Attack rolls against you have combat advantage.
 - You can’t take actions or reactions.
 - Cannot flank.